 In 2017 the Bailies were awarded a grant from the HLF to help fund a community project to recreate part of a Kailyard at one of the old Colony sites known as Shepherds Lodge, once the home of the Littlejohn family.
 The aim of the project was to help discover what life might have been like for the Colonists.
 What were their methods of farming, were they influenced by the “improvements”, what did they grow, and what problems may they have encountered?
 Following research our cultivation methods are similar to those we believe would have been used by the Colonists and the chosen plants are mostly heritage fruit bushes from the 19th century.

-By the end of 2017 volunteers had cut back and removed unwanted herbage, dug, tested and fertilised the soil, erected a fence and planted a number of fruit bushes.
+By the end of 2017 volunteers had cut back and removed unwanted herbage, dug, tested and manured the soil, erected a fence and planted a number of fruit bushes.
 During 2018 the fruit bushes put on good growth, even offering a small amount of fruit.
 They continued to flourish throughout 2019, despite the gooseberries falling victim to a sawfly attack.
 Access to the Kailyard during certain months of 2020 were restricted owing to the corona virus but the kailyard continued to thrive helped along with some good weather.
 With rhubarb, gooseberries, blackcurrants and raspberries on offer a few of our volunteers tried out some interesting recipes.
-We must confess though, one of the best ways of eating the fruit was straight off the bush!
-While volunteers continue maintaining the Kailyard over the next few years, a diary is being kept from which we will transcribe our findings.
+We must confess though, one of the best ways of eating the fruit was straight off the bush While volunteers continue maintaining the Kailyard over the next few years, a diary is being kept from which we will transcribe our findings.